 Marijuana can be consumed in a variety of different ways, including vaping, smoking (from bongs or pipes), eating, or topically applying it to the skin.
 How it is used depends on how it was prepared.
 When entering a dispensary, you’ll notice a large variety of products that allow the user to intake it; however, they most prefer.

 Vape cartridges are accompanied by a battery pack and charging cable – you hold down a button while inhaling, and it produces a vapor carrying the CBD and/or THC to the lungs.
 When smoking marijuana, often times the “flower” or “bud” (raw plant material) is grinded down and packed into the bowl of a pipe, end of a one-hitter bat, or rolled into paper similar to a cigarette, lit on fire and inhaled into the lungs.

 Anything inhaled into the lungs posts similar problems to cigarette smoking; you’re inhaling the burnt plant material which could potentially be carrying carcinogens from the lighter or match.
 When eating medical marijuana products, they’ll be prepared into brownies, cookies, candies of all sorts, and even lozenges.

 When eating marijuana products, the CBD and THC is introduced to the human body through the stomach, and the effects typically last longer than smoking.
 Be mindful when eating to only eat one dose and wait one hour before eating any more – eating too much has been known to cause a feeling of paranoia and nausea.

-The last most common use is topically – there are patches, lotions, and salves that can be directly applied to an area with pain.
+The last most common use is topical – there are patches, lotions, and salves that can be directly applied to an area with pain.
 For instance, muscle discomfort associated with tremors or seizures can benefit from having a CBD and/or THC lotion applied directly to the body part feeling pain.
 Don’t use these topicals near eyes, mouth, or nose.
-Lastly, consider drops which can be applied under the tongue and have similar effects to smoking.
+Lastly, consider drops that can be applied under the tongue and have similar effects on smoking.